kamkas93/kds-customer-analysis-challengePL/README.md

-Cohort Analysis – KajoDataSpace Challenge
+Customer Analysis – KajoDataSpace Challenge

 Data analysis project based on transaction data provided by KajoDataSpace for a recruitment challenge.
 The project focuses on Cohort Analysis to measure customer retention over time.